 Photo credit: Cartita Plimbareata

-Although not impressive in terms of height, the Rarau Mountains offer fairytale-like views.
+Although not impressive in terms of height, Rarau Mountains offer fairytale-like views.
 Dense forests, crystalline waters and massive mountains form a spectacular natural landscape that you can’t help but fall in love with.
+As such, they are a favorite of those who visit Bucovina during a photography tour, too.

 The best way to explore the area is by driving on the magnificent Transrarau road.
 Recently rehabilitated, it connects the villages of Chiril and Pojorata and from the highest point on the route you get to enjoy splendid panoramas.
 The serpentines reveal stunning rock formations, such as the Lady’s Rocks – a series of 3 slender rock towers or the Devil’s Mills Gorges, where beautiful cascades of various sized fall over vertical walls.